 Goodwill is recorded as the difference, if any, between the aggregate consideration paid for a business combination and the fair value of the net assets acquired.
-Goodwill is not amortized but is evaluated for impairment annually, or more frequently if circumstances indicate that it is more likely than not that the fair value of the reporting unit is below its carrying value.
-The Company has one reporting unit and evaluates the carrying value of goodwill annually at December 31.
+Goodwill is not amortized but is evaluated for impairment annually, or more frequently if circumstances indicate that it is more likely than not that the fair value of the operating segment is below its carrying value.
+The Company has one operating and reportable segment and evaluates the carrying value of goodwill annually at December 31.
 No impairment has been recognized in the periods presented.